Google Data Studio Tutorial

 data studio

-Add a new data source by clicking the blue button in the lower right corner.
-The explorer tool is confusing at first.
-It looks a lot like the core of Data Studio.
+Add a new data source by clicking on the blue button in the lower right corner.
+At first, Explorer is confusing.
+It is very similar to the core of Data Studio.
 However, after spending some time in the Explorer, I have come to appreciate its unique value.

 Unlike Data Studio, any modifications you make to a chart in Explorer are temporary.
-This means it’s a good place to experiment with your data and try different ways of visualizing it without making any permanent changes.
+This means that it is a good place to dig into the data and try different ways of visualizing it without making any permanent changes.
 Once you are satisfied with your chart, just export it back to Data Studio.

-To do this, click on the little share icon in the top navigation bar.
+To do this, click on the small share icon in the top navigation bar.

 data studio

-By default, a filter is applied to all charts on that page, but what happens if the user moves to the next page?
+By default, a filter is applied to all graphics on that page.
+But what happens if the user moves on to the next page?
 The filter will not be applied.

-This is confusing for non-technical people and inconvenient for the data-savvy.
-To take a filter from the page level to the report level, just right-click and select “Make report level”.
+This is confusing for non-technical people and inconvenient for the data literate.
+To take a filter from the page level to the report level, simply right-click and select “Make report level”.

 data studio